---dump-runtime-variables
+--dump-runtime-variables [=format]

 When given as the only option, it prints a sequence of variable settings that can be used in shell scripts to deal with Prolog parameters.
 This feature is also used by swipl-ld (see section 9.5).
 Below is a typical example of using this feature.
-Also available as -dump-runtime-variables.